adafruit/circuitpython-org/_board/feather_huzzah.md

 board_image: "/assets/images/boards/feather_huzzah.jpg"
 ---

-Feather the open ecosystem format from Adafruit, and like its namesake it is thin, light, and lets you fly!
+Feather from Adafruit, like its namesake it is thin, light, and lets you fly!
 Adafruit designed Feather to be an open standard for portable microcontroller cores.

 This is the **Adafruit Feather HUZZAH ESP8266** - Adafruit's take on an 'all-in-one' ESP8266 WiFi development board with built in USB and battery charging.
 It is an ESP8266 WiFi module with all the extras.